CsabaDu/CsabaDu.DynamicTestData/README.md

 ##### **Members**:

 **`INamedTestCase`**
  - **Purpose**: Represents a test case that provides a display name for identification and reporting purposes.
+Extends `IEquatable<T>` to allow comparison of test cases based on their names.
 Combines the capability to provide a human-readable test case name with equality comparison functionality.
  - **Methods**:
    - **`string GetTestCaseName()`**: Generates a complete, descriptive name for the test case suitable for display in test runners.

 **`ITestData`**
  - **Purpose**: Core interface representing test data with basic test case functionality.
+Extends `INamedTestCase` to provide a unique name for the test case.
  - **Property**:
    - **`string Definition`**: Gets the description of the test scenario being verified.
  - **Methods**: